-- Include pandas & pyplot libraries. import matplotlib.pyplot as plt import pandas as pd

-- 2 Read in the CSV file.
+- Include pandas & pyplot libraries. import matplotlib.pyplot as plt import pandas as pd - Read in the CSV file. pop=pd.read\csv('cunyF2016.csv',skiprows=1) - Set up a scatter plot.

-pop=pd.read\csv('cunyF2016.csv',skiprows=1)

 Write a complete Python program that reads in the file, cunyF2016.csv, and produces a scatter plot of full-time versus part-time enrollment.